 To improve your self-care and upgrade your health protocols, you must find the time and energy for it.
 And that means finding the schedule that works best for you.

-dane findley checklists
+dane findley using checklist

 article by Dane Findley